My Day as the Chauffeur

 Here I was, trying to maneuver my way around the block with all the one way streets and construction zones that blocked off lanes randomly and unexpectedly, when I unknowingly got stuck in the bus lane.

 Traffic was whizzing by on my left as I got stuck next to the curb and blocked in by a bus that pulled to a stop.
-Suddenly started raining, only it wasn't rain.
+Suddenly it started raining only it wasn't rain.
 Huge drops of gray cement begin spattering the windshield.
 Soon they covered the whole car in liquid drops of concrete from the construction on high rise building above.

 I immediately pulled out into the next lane in a panic.
 Fortunately, there was a small gap in the relentless traffic.
 I waved a Texan hello to the guy behind me who, luckily, didn't hit me and was kind enough to let me out as he gave me the one-fingered wave.